AØKK08216U Summerschool 2017: Social Data Science

 - Have knowledge of widely used statistical prediction algorithms as well as the ability to estimate these models in practice.

 A comprehensive reading list as well as detailed information about the course will be available on the course website soon.
-For last year’s reading list see:
+Reading list see:

 3 hours lecturing in 2 weeks (9 AM to 12 noon) followed by guidance in the week where the students do project work.